In the deadline-driven and highly competitive world of proposal development, effective time management is critical.

 The Cost or Price Proposal is exactly what it sounds like: a detailed account of the costs of your Technical and Management Approaches for a potential government contract.

 Your government contract ends soon, and your customer will issue a new RFP.
 Who's worried?
-Over time the scope has increased, and the contract is now a significant element of the customer's business model.

 There is a common misconception that developing a compliant proposal is relatively easy — you just follow the instructions in Section L of the Request for Proposal (RFP), the way Dorothy and Toto in The Wizard of Oz followed the yellow brick road.